mo-patel/url-shortener/README.md

 # url-shortener
----

 ## Setup
----

 <strong>Please note, Docker must be installed to run this repo</strong>

-Once the git repo has been closed, run:
+Once the git repo has been cloned, run:
 ```
 docker-compose up --build
 ```
-Be patient as this command and take some time
+Be patient as this command may take some time

 ## Usage
----

 In order to generate a new shortened link, visit the following page in a browser